Lori E Koelsch, Ph.D.Assistant Professor

 Dr. Koelsch is currently the Director of Undergraduate Programs in the Psychology Department.
 She has a passion for teaching and mentoring students.

-As a clinician, Dr. Koelsch's greatest influence is interpersonal psychotherapy in the psychodynamic tradition.
+Dr. Koelsch's clinical work has been influenced by interpersonal psychotherapy from the psychodynamic tradition.
 As a therapist, she also integrates imaginal archetypal work, including dreamwork.
 She utilizes a process-focused style while supervising therapists in training.

 Koelsch, L.E., Brown, A.L., & Boisen, L.* (2012).
 Bystander perceptions: Implications for university sexual assault prevention programs.
 Violence and Victims, 27(4) 823-829.